zarasmagla/node-DeepResearch/README.md

 ## Use Local LLM

+> Note, not every LLM works with our reasoning flow, we need those who support structured output (sometimes called JSON Schema output, object output) well.
+Feel free to purpose a PR to add more open-source LLMs to the working list.

 If you use Ollama or LMStudio, you can redirect the reasoning request to your local LLM by setting the following environment variables:

 ```bash